webhue/kochava-reports/README.md

 # Polling until the report is completed:

-If you don't have complex code and you are happy waiting until the report is completed, you can use this code which does some basic polling:
+If you don't have complex code and you are happy waiting until the report is completed you can use this code which does some basic polling:

 ```python
 result = client.poll_report(token)